 Attorney Andrew Wolfenson began his legal career at a law firm that specialized in insurance defense litigation.
 Armed with that experience, we are aware of the methods used by insurance companies and their counsel as they defend automobile and other personal injury cases.
 This knowledge allows us to prepare your personal injury case in a manner that will optimize your potential monetary recovery.
 We offer assistance with the following matters:

 - Workplace injuries

 Trust An Experienced New Jersey Injury Lawyer

 Many people who are injured on the job in New Jersey are afraid they will be fired or have their work hours reduced if they pursue a workers’ compensation claim.
 That is not the case.
 Workers’ compensation is a right, and your employer cannot take adverse actions against you for filing a legitimate claim.

 At the law offices of Andrew M. Wolfenson, Esq., P.C., in Union and Cedar Knolls, we offer a free initial consultation to explain your rights if you have been injured at work.
-Attorney Andrew Wolfenson has 25 years of experience helping workers in northern and central New Jersey.
+Attorney Andrew Wolfenson has over 40 years combined experience helping workers in northern and central New Jersey.